Logo

 Dramatic Massacre Valley

-UNESCO geopark of towering basalt peaks, waterfalls, and heather moors, site of the 1692 MacDonald massacre amid raw Highland scenery.
+UNESCO geopark of towering basalt peaks, waterfalls, and heather moors, site of the 1692 MacDonald massacre.
+Featured in Skyfall, Harry Potter, and Outlander.

 Why You Should Visit:

 Drive or hike through cinematic glens.
-The valley's brooding mountains and tragic history, featured in Skyfall, offer profound natural and narrative depth.
+The valley's brooding Three Sisters peaks and tragic history offer profound natural and narrative depth.
+The 2026 Glencoe Visitor Centre has expanded exhibits on Highland ecology.

 Hours